zekzekus/dotfiles/README.md

 Installation steps for who loves risky stuff.

+IMPORTANT NOTE: now my setup heavily uses [Unite](https://github.com/Shougo/unite.vim) plugin for various type of listings.
+Current MacVim does have a problem with garbage collecting causes freezing of vim after selection from any unite buffer.
+This problem is fixed with regular Vim source code.
+So i strongly recommend using latest official Vim distribution until MacVim includes the patch about this bug.

 - clone the repo.
 - execute `git submodule update --init --recursive`
 - make a symbolic link of REPO_PATH/vim/vimfiles to ~/.vim